scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Trust Reset {#trust-reset-description}

-If the ISD's TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
-This is possible with a process called trust reset (if permitted by the ISD's trust policy).
-In this case, a new base TRC is created.
+A trust reset is a special procedure that results in the creation of a new base TRC.
+It is only permitted if the `noTrustReset` field of the active TRC is set to FALSE (see [](#notrustreset)).

+It differs fundamentally from a TRC update (whether regular or sensitive) because the signatures on the new base TRC cannot be verified using the certificates contained in the predecessor TRC.
+Instead, a trust reset base TRC must be axiomatically trusted, similar to how the initial TRC is trusted.

-If a TRC is compromised, it means that the root keys or voting keys are compromised.
-If the number of compromised keys is smaller than the voting quorum, a TRC update is sufficient [](#update).
+This procedure serves as a remediation mechanism when an ISD must re-establish its root of trust following a severe compromise.
+A TRC is considered compromised if its associated root or voting keys have been exposed.
+If the number of compromised keys is lower than the voting quorum, a TRC update is sufficient to replace the affected keys (see [](#update)).

-A trust reset is only required in the case the number of compromised keys at the same time is greater or equal than the TRC's quorum (see [](#quorum)), and a invalid update has been produced and distributed in the network.
+A trust reset is only required when the number of simultaneously compromised keys meets or exceeds the TRC's voting quorum (see [](#quorum)), and an invalid or malicious TRC update has subsequently been produced and distributed across the network.

 ## Initial TRC Signing Ceremony {#trc-ceremony}